embl-cba/imagej-courses/practicals/3D-image-inspection.md

 ## Other (also commercial) solutions

 There are of course many other software to look at 3D image data.

 On the commerical side Imaris and Arivis are popular in Biology.

+The Imaris 3D Viewer is now also available for free!

-In terms of open-source, Chimera is probably worth exploring: https://www.cgl.ucsf.edu/chimera/
+In terms of open-source, e.g., Chimera is quite popluar: https://www.cgl.ucsf.edu/chimera/

 # Point spread function examination